YOUR GUIDE TO GETTING A FREE HOME APPRAISAL

-Getting an accurate property appraisal from a competent real estate agent is one of the most important decisions to make when selling your house.
+Getting an accurate property appraisal from a competent real estate agent sets the foundation for selling your house successfully.

-Free appraisals for your property can be provided by any agent in your area but the integrity of the appraisal (and the agent) is where many property sellers can be misled and sales go wrong.
+Free house appraisals can be provided by any estate agent in your area but the quality of the appraisal, the company's standards and the agent's integrity is where many property sellers can be misled and sales go wrong.
+Being aware of what's required of real estate appraisals will put you on the front foot and avoid regrets later.

 Accuracy of property appraisals